SpyCrabSteam/Holo-Editor-Revised/README.md

   * Save to code;
   * Autosaving;
   * Customize the menus;

-## WIP:
-  * Share your hologram creations with everyone!
+  * Share your creations with everyone (Definitely wont go wrong in any way.)!

 ### Upload your saves!
  Run the __HoloEditorRevisedPublishSave.exe__ in the folder, press browse and select your save and hit upload!